 The membership present at these General Meetings shall constitute a quorum, and such quorum, by a simple majority vote (or by some other percentage when specifically called for via a special resolution) may transact and adopt any resolutions that may be properly brought before the meeting.

-Members may propose to the EC reasons for additional meetings and the EC may, via a majority vote, to organise an additional meeting.
+Members may propose to the EC reasons for additional meetings and the EC may, via a majority vote, organise an additional meeting.
 If a meeting is not deemed necessary or feasible, the Association will ensure members views or vote on any formal resolution will be obtained via teleconferencing or other electronic means.
 The EC does not have to agree to any proposed additional meeting.

 Article 5: MEMBERSHIP AND DUES